VisionEval/VisionEval.github.io/category/download.md

 #### R

-<strong>NOTE:</strong>This currently downloads from the `VisionEval-Dev` repository; the official version 2.0 will be released on `VisionEval` when all documentation is complete.

-This release (current as of 2021-06-01) provides a VisonEval pre-release installer for the Version 2.0 version.
-The final Version 2.0, when it is released to the "master" branch and to the main VisionEval repository, will probably be identical to this pre-release.

-Remaining work prior to finalizing the 2.0 release includes getting all the Website and Wiki documentation consistent with the code as released.

-The current version of VisionEval is built for R, 4.1.0.
-If you have a different version installed and cannot install 4.1.0, please contact us at <a href="mailto:info@visioneval.org">info@visioneval.org</a> for a VisionEval built for your R version.
+The current version of VisionEval is built for R, 4.1.2.
+If you have a different version installed and cannot install 4.1.2, please contact us at <a href="mailto:info@visioneval.org">info@visioneval.org</a> for a VisionEval built for your R version.

 You can find the <a
-href="https://cran.r-project.org/bin/windows/base/" target="_blank">R 4.1.0 installer for Windows here</a>.
+href="https://cran.r-project.org/bin/windows/base/" target="_blank">R 4.1.2 installer for Windows here</a>.

 #### RStudio